(Redirected from Manny Ramirez)

 In April, 2011, Ramirez was notified that there was a new issue relating to the policy.
 On April 8th, Ramirez announced his retirement rather than "continue with the process under the program".
 The process would have meant an immediate 100-game suspension.
 However, the following December, he applied for reinstatement, meaning the outstanding violation under the Joint Drug Prevention and Treatment Program needed to be dealt with.
 MLB ruled that the time missed in 2011 would count towards half of his suspension, reducing his penalty to 50 games, that was served at the beginning of the 2012 season after he signed with the Oakland A's, even though he never actually played for Oakland.

-It is clear that the violations have hurt his chances for entry into the Hall of Fame significantly.
+It is clear that the violations have hurt Ramírez's chances for entry into the Hall of Fame significantly.
 In spite of his many returns to professional baseball following his ignominious retirement in April of 2011, he was eligible for the Hall for the first time on the 2017 ballot.
 His vote total was only 23.8%, well below two other serious first-year candidates, Ivan Rodriguez and Vladimir Guerrero, who both received over 70% of the vote.
 It was clear that his dabbling with PEDs had significantly hurt his candidacy, although he had enough of a base of votes to still make his candidacy viable over the longer term.
 However, he fell to 22% in 2018, not a positive sign at all.
 He stalled at 22.8% in 2019, then jumped up to 28.2% in 2020.
 While many down-ballot players made huge gains in 2021, it was not the case with those associated with steroids, as he stalled at 28.2%, just as the better-placed Barry Bonds and Roger Clemens had done.
-In 2022, he remained stuck at 28.9%.
+In 2022, he remained stuck at 28.9% and moved up only slightly in 2023, to 33.2%.

 Ramirez and his wife Juliana make their off-season home in the Fort Lauderdale, FL area.
 Their son Manny Ramirez Jr., a first baseman with a sweet stroke and good power potential, was a local high school prospect who was eligible for the 2013 amateur draft but was not selected.